forhadmia1/just-justice/README.md

 - in service card add hover effect
 - booking page is in protected route.
 - the page is show after log in.
-- only the user who are verified their email. they can login.

 ## Technologies: